 Not All MOUs Are Created Equal

 Some countries expecting to increase their total health coinvestments—combined domestic and U.S. spending—will experience budget fluctuations each year under the MOUs, which could disrupt program continuity.
-Rwanda and Uganda health coinvestments are modestly larger in 2030 than in 2026.
-But while Uganda's total health budget is expected to remain flat, the size of Rwanda's coinvestment fluctuates, more than doubling from 2026 to 2027, only to decline steadily after 2028.

 Liberia's coinvestment packages are similarly volatile, dropping 35% from 2028 to 2029 before elevating once again in the agreement's final year.
 Kenya, conversely, expects to see a more substantive rise in its annual investment by the end of the MOU, growing $135 million from its 2026 contribution.
 The rationale for these annual fluctuations is unclear.

-Liberia and Mozambique, however, expect overall declines in annual health spending— even as both increase their domestic contributions.
+Liberia and Mozambique, however, expect overall declines in annual health spending—even as both increase their domestic contributions.
 If the countries follow the MOU terms, Liberia's combined health spending will shrink 6% by 2030, while Mozambique's will drop 17%.
 Reductions in total yearly funds over the agreements' lifetime could limit the countries' abilities to meet health outcomes and security benchmarks unless explicit cost-cutting plans are in place.

 Some commitments detailed in the MOUs diverge from country-level spending projections provided by IHME and forecast through indicators such as GDP, debt, development assistance for health, and government health expenditures.
 These discrepancies have implications for the feasibility of the domestic spending pledges.

-Rwanda's MOU breaks from the four available texts in its call for sharp domestic-spending increases concentrated toward the very end of the agreement.
 Of the $70.6 million domestic-spending commitment, Rwanda will spend 88% in the final two years.
 This nonlinear rate of growth could create delayed funding obstacles and have the counterintuitive effect of delaying domestic increases in health spending that were expected to occur in the absence of the MOU.
-By contrast, Kenya, Liberia, Mozambique, and Uganda plan to raise their coinvestment shares in a gradual, linear fashion throughout the lifecycle of the agreements.
+By contrast, Cameroon, Kenya, Liberia, Mozambique, Nigeria, and Uganda plan to raise their coinvestment shares in a gradual, linear fashion throughout the lifecycle of the agreements.

 Disease Area Funding in the MOUs